Heather Burge

 Heidi Burge (left) and Heather Burge (right) with a fan in 1999.

 Heather Marie Quella (née Burge; November 12, 1971) is a former professional basketball player and is the twin sister of Heidi (Burge) Horton.

 Early life

 Prior to starting high school, the Burge family moved to Palos Verdes Estates, California so that the sisters could attend Palos Verdes High School.
 Burge helped bring success to the team, transforming the Sea Kings into Southern Section 3-A champions in 1987 and concluding her high school career atop the school's all-time list of girls' scorers with 1,345 points.
 Burge played inside against the opposing teams' centers and was the go-to scorer in the paint Heidi and Heather Burge helped the Cavaliers to 3 consecutive Atlantic Coast Championships and 3 consecutive Final Four appearances in 1990, '91 and '92.
-During the summers, both played for USA Basketball: Heather, making the Women's National Team (1993 Champions of The World Cup Qualifying Tourney in Sao Paolo, Brazil).
+During the summers, both played for USA Basketball: Heather, making the Women's National Team (1993 Champions of The World Cup Qualifying Tourney in Sao Paulo, Brazil).
 Heidi played with the Women's Select team (1993 representing the US in Bremen, Germany).